-3.9.1 Direct current connections are suitable for hybrid connections

-As Section 1.1 explains earlier in this document, Section 16e of the Electricity Act 1998 requires that the Development Framework also takes into account future developments in offshore wind energy.
-For some time now, experts and policymakers have been considering the (eventual) interconnection of connections for the wind farms in the North Sea and hybrid connections: connections between offshore wind farms combined with transmission between different countries.
-44 This may eventually create a meshed grid in the North Sea.
+3.9.1 Direct current connections are suitable for hybrid connections now, experts and policymakers have been considering the (eventual) interconnection of connections for the wind farms in the North Sea and hybrid connections: connections between offshore wind farms combined with transmission between different countries.46This may eventually create a meshed grid in the North Sea.
 Such an international offshore grid can have certain benefits.
-The EU strategy for utilisation of the potential of renewable offshore energy 45 emphasises the crucial importance of developing a meshed grid to accelerate the roll-out of renewable offshore energy in a cost-efficient and sustainable manner.
+The EU strategy for utilisation of the potential of renewable offshore energy46 emphasises the crucial importance of developing a meshed grid to accelerate the roll-out of renewable offshore energy in a cost-efficient and sustainable manner.
 One characteristic of a meshed offshore grid are offshore energy hubs, which provide access to large-scale wind farms far out at sea.
 Energy hubs from different countries can be interconnected.